What is Long-Term Care?

 When is the best time to buy Long-Term Care Insurance?

 Remember, your health can change instantly due to an injury or illness.
-This could mean that you would be uninsurable, or that your premiums would be much higher because of an existing health condition.
+By waiting, changes in your health could mean that you would be uninsurable or that your premiums would be much higher because of an existing health condition.

 What If I Buy Long-Term Care Insurance and Never Need Care?